National Memorials (New Zealand)

 National Memorials are decided upon by the New Zealand Government for those events, relationships, or persons who have had a "significant impact" on the country.
-There are 13 National Memorials in New Zealand and a further 8 overseas.
+There are 14 National Memorials in New Zealand and a further 8 overseas.
 The Ministry for Culture and Heritage (MCH) is responsible for 20 of those National Memorials.
-The remaining National Memorial, the Abel Tasman Monument, was transferred from MCH to the Department of Conservation in 2020.
+The remaining National Memorials, the Abel Tasman Monument, was transferred from MCH to the Department of Conservation in 2020 and the George Forbes National Memorial is under the responsibility of Lincoln University.

 Domestic National Memorials

-There are 13 National Memorials located in New Zealand:
+There are 14 National Memorials located in New Zealand: